Subtlesnow/map-practice-teach/README.md

 // Returns ['this*', 'is*', 'a*', 'special*', 'array*', 'of*', 'strings*']
 ```
 ### You do:
-For the following exercises, please use this same object:
+For the following two exercises, please use this array:
 ```js
 const data = [
   {name: 'Marty', age: 34, city: 'Brooklyn'},